DSD-DBS/capella-dockerimages/README.md

 version and follow the hyperlink labelled `Product` to find a binary release for Linux.

-Place the downloaded archive in the subdirectory `capella/archives` of the present repository and ensure that the end rersult is either
+Place the downloaded archive in the subdirectory `capella/archives` of the present repository and ensure that the end result is either

 * `capella/archives/capella.tar.gz` or
 * `capella/archives/capella.zip`.